mattdbarnett/cardiffuni-staff-reflection-webapp/README.md

 ## INSTRUCTIONS ##
 Before running the application, seperately run the schema-sql.sql and the data.sql externally on MySQL workbench.

+Run the project using "java -jar".

+Ensure when the project is ran that you navigate to https://localhost:8080/.

 ## LOGGING INTO APPLICATION ##
 ## username: david112
 password: bigboss